Guilty pleasure (noun)

 We’re all bound to have them, if only because perceptions of ‘high regard’ are relative to each person’s own standards and what we think society expects of us.

 Exhibit A: TV shows.
 I once watched two whole seasons of Dance Moms in one weekend.
-It was an extended four day weekend over Easter, sure, but it was a gluttonous achievement nonetheless.
-I am also ‘inclined to watch’ the Real Housewives of Beverly Hills and Melbourne at every opportunity, with the latter having absolutely nothing to do with nostalgia nor homesickness.
+It was an extended four day weekend over Easter, sure, but a gluttonous achievement in TV nonetheless

 Exhibit B: Music.
 I do love to indulge my sweet tooth with some sugary pop treats in amongst my broadly more nutritious diet of music.
 Kesha’s Tik Tok and Katy Perry’s Teenage Dream will go down as two of history’s greatest songs in my official biography.
-In case you end up reading the unofficial one, it’s all untrue and you’ll be receiving a letter from my lawyers soon.
+In case you end up reading the unofficial one, it’s probably only 80% true.

 Exhibit C: Movies.
-This is really where my guilty pleasure point peaks.
-Especially if the movie was released during the 90s when my standards were, let’s say, less worldly.
 I still watch Sleeping with Enemy, Fear or Save the Last Dance anytime they are on TV.
 They are somehow even more pleasurable with the increased guilt I feel as a more wordly adult who is now subject to higher standards.
 You’ve Got Mail is still probably the best rom-com of all time.
 But perhaps my most guilty, greatest pleasure is Sister Act 2: Back in the Habit.

 The film has a 7% favourable score on Rotten Tomatoes.
+And to think, I was checking to see if if had won any Oscars.
 Therein lies the guilt component.
 But the pleasure, oh the pleasure!
 Of course, there’s the final performance scene where the kids of St. Francis’ disrobe and deliver the medley of all medleys.

 However, its long-lasting legacy and actually credible peak comes mid-way through.
 Two student sit at the piano and share their struggles to realise their dream of singing.
 The song was His Eye is on the Sparrow.
 The actresses playing the two school students were Tanya Blount and none other than a young Lauryn Hill.
 It’s an incredible musical moment, just (re)watch it now.